RSS

 Nov.
 13, 2011

-The 1988-2008 Unadjusted State and National Exit Poll Spreadsheet Database contains a wide selection of tables and graphs for presidential election analysis.
+The 1988-2016 Unadjusted State and National Exit Poll Spreadsheet Database contains a wide selection of tables and graphs for presidential election analysis.
+The data source is the Roper website.

-Unadjusted exit poll data reflect actual samples.
-Vote shares have closely matched the corresponding True Vote Model, which calculates feasible estimates of returning and new voters.
-But exit poll demographics displayed in the mainstream media are always forced to match the recorded vote by “adjusting” the category crosstab weightings and/or vote shares.
-Adjusted “final” exit polls do not reflect actual voter response, but merely parrot the recorded (fraudulent) vote.
-The fraud factor is assumed to be zero in the final published polls.
+Unadjusted exit poll data shares have closely matched the corresponding True Vote Model.
+The TVM calculates feasible estimates of returning and new voters.
+State and national exit poll demographic cross tabs in the mainstream media are always forced to match the recorded vote by “adjusting” category weightings and/or vote shares.

 The Democrats led the 1988-2008 vote shares measured by…